 - Design and installation controls;

 - Proposed building heights;

 - Render thickness and specification;

 - Material specifications, including insulant, mesh, beading and fixing specifications;

 - Joint design;

-- Construction details; - Maintenance requirements.
+- · Construction details;

+• Maintenance requirements.

-External render systems can last in excess of 40 years in accordance with BS 7543:2015 Guide to durability of buildings and building elements, products and components subject to normal use, regular inspection and maintenance.
-It is important to note that the durability of the render system is entirely dependent on the correct installation of the product in accordance with this Certificate, the manufacturer's instructions, IS EN 13914-1:2016 and ongoing care and maintenance as described in Section 4.7 of this Certificate.
+The assessment indicates that the system should remain effective for at least 30 years subject to normal use, regular inspection and maintenance; providing that it is designed, installed and maintained in accordance with this Certificate.
+Any damage to the surface finish shall be repaired immediately and regular maintenance shall be undertaken as outlined in Section 4.7 of this Certificate

 Critical details include rendering at window sills, raised features, junctions with eaves and verges, and the use of suitably designed overhangs and flashings.
 Reference should be made to IS EN 13914-1:2016 for general advice on design, in particular on the use of angle, stop and movement joint beads.